-Contractors with an Office of Individual and Family Affairs (OIFA) in a separate LOB, shall work with OIFA to embed the following principles peer and family involvement in the design and implementation of an integrated health care service delivery system by:
+The Contractor shall embed the following principles of peer and family involvement in the design and implementation of an integrated health care service delivery system by:

-- 1. Providers sharing the same mission to place the member's whole health needs above all else. - 2.
-Embedding member and family voice at all levels of the system. - 3.
-Ensuring members and family members have access to peer support and family support services, utilizing peer and family support specialists.
-The Contractor shall report Peer/Recovery Support Specialist (PRSS) and Credentialed Family Support Partner (CFSP) Involvement in Service Delivery as specified in Section F, Attachment F3: Contractor Chart of Deliverables.
-Refer to AMPM Policy 963 and AMPM Policy 964 for requirements regarding the provision of PRSS and CFSP Services within the AHCCCS program.
+1. Providers sharing the same mission to place the member's whole health needs above all else.

-3. Embracing services delivered by individuals with lived experience by maximizing the use of Peer Run Organizations (PROs) and Family Run Organizations (FROs).
+- 2. Embedding peer and family voice at all levels of the system. - 3.
+Ensuring members and family members have access to peer support and family support services, utilizing peer and credentialed family support specialists.
+The Contractor shall report Peer/Recovery Support Specialist (PRSS) and Credentialed/Family Support Partner (CFSP) Involvement in Service Delivery as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Refer to AMPM Policy 963 and AMPM Policy 964 for requirements regarding the provision of PRSS and CFSP within the AHCCCS program. - 4.
+Embracing services delivered by individuals with lived experience by maximizing the use of Peer-Run Organizations (PROs) and Family-Run Organizations (FROs).

-The Contractor shall ensure behavioral health providers are creating opportunities for members and family members to participate in improving their experience at the provider site and that participation results in changes being made.
+The Contractor's Office of Individual and Family Affairs (OIFA) shall ensure behavioral health providers are creating opportunities for members and family members to participate in improving services at the provider site and that participation results in changes being made.
 Child and Family Teams (CFTs) and Adult Recovery Teams (ARTs) do not fulfill this requirement.